Towards a characterisation of Sidorenko systems: Introduction

 and the {\em density of solutions} to $L$ in $A$ to be

 The following observation, though immediate, is useful throughout the paper. \begin{obs} Let $L$ be an $(m\times k)$-system.
 Then $|\solA{L}{\Fqn}| = |\solA{L}{\F_q}|^n = q^{n(k-m)}$. \end{obs}

-We call systems that induce an equation $x_i=x_j,$ for some $i\neq j,$ {\em degenerate systems} (and otherwise we call them {\em non-degenerate}).
-It is not difficult to verify (see~\cite{fpz19}) that the following definitions are equivalent to those given in the introduction for non-degenerate systems.
+Following the terminology from \cite{rr97}, we call systems that induce an equation $x_i=x_j,$ for some $i\neq j,$ {\em redundant systems} (and otherwise we call them {\em irredundant}).
+It is not difficult to verify (see~\cite{fpz19}) that the following definitions are equivalent to those given in the introduction for irredundant systems.